 A brasserie in Carnac?
 Restaurant 18e Amendement

-To taste: for drinks, we tasted the Breton beer Coreff, a major Breton brewery; for the main course, we tasted the duo of Red Mullet with St Brieuc scallops and artichokes glazed with orange (€31); we also tested the sashimi-style seared swordfish with a variation of asparagus (€28); for dessert, I recommend you try the Execution à la bretonne, a far breton fried with homemade salted butter caramel with a scoop of salted butter ice cream (€9).
+Must-try: as for drinks, we tasted the Breton beer Coreff, a major Breton brewery; for the main course, we tried the duo of red mullet with St-Brieuc scallops and orange-glazed barigoule artichokes (31€); we also tested the semi-cooked sashimi swordfish with a variation of asparagus (28€); for dessert, I recommend you try the ‘Exécution à la bretonne’, a fried far with homemade salted butter caramel and a scoop of salted butter ice cream (9€).

 Restaurant 18e Amendement